-- 1. Disruption on Campus-Major[∗] - 2.
-Trespassing[∗]
+- 1. Disruption on Campus-Major

+- 2. Trespassing

-- 3. Alcohol-Use/Possession/ Under the Influence
+- 3. Alcohol-Use/Possession

-- 4. Alcohol Sale/Attempted Sale/Transmittal[∗]
+- 4. Alcohol Sale/Attempted Sale/Transmittal

-- 5. Drug-Use/Possession / Under the Influence
+- 5. Drug-Use/Possession

-- 6. Drug Paraphernalia_Possession
+- 6. Drug Paraphernalia

-- 7. Bullying

-- 8. Harassment

-- 9.7.
-Fighting-Mutual Combat
+- 7. Fighting-Mutual Combat

-- 10. False Accusation Against School Staff

-- 11. Assault/Threat (no harm or injury)

-- 12.8.
-Theft-Petty <\$300[∗]
+- 8. Theft-Petty <\$750

-- 13.9.
-Vandalism/Damage to Property <\$1,000[±]
+- 9. Vandalism/Damage to Property <\$1,000

-Although this policy (Policy 5006: Suspension and Expulsion) specifically outlines consequences for drug offenses by incident (i.e. first, second, third offense, etc.), the continuum of consequences for all other-PROMISE incidents are referenced in the Discipline Matrix (see Policy 5.8: Code of Student Conduct - Appendix A).
+Although this policy (Policy 5006: Suspension and Expulsion) specifically outlines consequences for drug offenses by incident (i.e. first, second, third offense, etc.), the continuum of consequences for all PROMISE incidents are referenced in the Discipline Matrix (see Policy 5.8: Code of Student Conduct - Appendix A).

-For PROMISE eligible incidents/violations: if the parent/student refuses the PROMISE program assignment as outlined in the Discipline Matrix, then they the student shall will be referred to the Juvenile Justice System of Care.
+For PROMISE eligible incidents/violations: if the parent/student refuses the PROMISE program assignment as outlined in the Discipline Matrix, then the student shall be referred to the Juvenile Justice System of Care.
 The Juvenile Justice System of Care (JJSC) is an intervention created by an Interagency Agreement of which Broward County Public Schools is a party.

-Should the parent/student still refuse to participate in the PROMISE program assignment as outlined in the Discipline Matrix, the child may shall be arrested referred to the State Attorney's Office.
+Should the parent/student still refuse to participate in the PROMISE program assignment as outlined in the Discipline Matrix, the child shall be referred to the State Attorney's Office.

 When a parent/student accepts the PROMISE program assignment as outlined in the Discipline Matrix, but fails to fulfill the requirements of the program, the parent/student shall be referred to the Juvenile Justice System of Care.
-Should the parent/student still refuse to complete the program, the child may shall be referred to the State Attorney's Officearrested.
+Should the parent/student still refuse to complete the program, the child shall be referred to the State Attorney's Office.